dotpipe/pasm/README.md

 always 3.14..

-The reduced Planck length, is always the same
+The reduced Planck length, is it always the same?

-OK.
+friend who knows this and just wants to hear programming: OK.

 I'll take that as a yes